awsdocs/amazon-eks-user-guide/doc_source/inferentia-support.md

 This topic describes how to create an Amazon EKS cluster with nodes running [Amazon EC2 Inf1](http://aws.amazon.com/ec2/instance-types/inf1/) instances and \(optionally\) deploy a sample application\.
 Amazon EC2 Inf1 instances are powered by [AWS Inferentia](http://aws.amazon.com/machine-learning/inferentia/) chips, which are custom built by AWS to provide high performance and lowest cost inference in the cloud\.
 Machine learning models are deployed to containers using [AWS Neuron](http://aws.amazon.com/machine-learning/neuron/), a specialized software development kit \(SDK\) consisting of a compiler, runtime, and profiling tools that optimize the machine learning inference performance of Inferentia chips\.
 AWS Neuron supports popular machine learning frameworks such as TensorFlow, PyTorch, and MXNet\.

 **Note**
 Neuron device logical IDs must be contiguous\.
-If a pod requesting multiple Neuron devices is scheduled on an `inf1.6xlarge` or `inf1.24xlarge` instance type \(which have more than one Neuron device\), that pod will fail to start if the Kubernetes scheduler selects non\-contiguous device IDs\.
+If a Pod requesting multiple Neuron devices is scheduled on an `inf1.6xlarge` or `inf1.24xlarge` instance type \(which have more than one Neuron device\), that Pod will fail to start if the Kubernetes scheduler selects non\-contiguous device IDs\.
 For more information, see [Device logical IDs must be contiguous](https://github.com/aws/aws-neuron-sdk/issues/110) on GitHub\.

 ## Prerequisites<a name="inferentia-prerequisites"></a>
 + Have `eksctl` installed on your computer\.
 If you don't have it installed, see [Installing or updating `eksctl`](eksctl.md) for installation instructions\.